“POOL: A Social History of Segregation”

 - Miriam Lynch representing Diversity in Aquatics

-- Bruce Wigo and Kevin Dawson, leading historians and archivists of the sport of swimming
+- Bruce Wigo and Dr. Kevin Dawson, leading historians and archivists of the sport of swimming

 Major support for POOL has been provided by The Pew Center for Arts & Heritage, with additional support from the Philadelphia Water Department.